Keane announce 20th anniversary reissue of 'Hopes And Fears'

 MAY 2024

-03 – Leeds, First Direct Arena
+03 – First Direct Arena, Leeds

-04 – Birmingham, Utilita Arena
+04 – Utilita Arena, Birmingham

-07 – Bournemouth, International Centre
+07 – International Centre, Bournemouth

 08 – Utilita Arena, Cardiff